-GeoAnalytics Engine includes more than 15 tools that operate on Spark DataFrames to manage, enrich, summarize, or analyze entire datasets.
+GeoAnalytics Engine includes a toolset that operates on Spark DataFrames to manage, enrich, summarize, or analyze entire datasets.
 In contrast to SQL functions which operate on a row-by-row basis using one or two columns, GeoAnalytics Engine tools are aware of all columns in a DataFrame and use all rows to compute a result if required.

 Each analysis tool is represented as a tool class with setter methods for configuring tool parameters.
 A run method on each tool class can be called with an input DataFrame to run the tool and return either a result DataFrame or a named tuple of results.